mzvk/590ideas/slax/intf_flap/README.md

 - intf_flap.slax - event script
 - syslog_trigger.slax - op script

-If script execution is triggered by the event, it would be run with the system privileges (root).
-This explains why there are actually two scripts.
 First one `intf_flap.slax` is event script, which already contains event policy definition inside it's body, hence no additional config is required.
-Event script is the one doing actual work on the interfaces, but to be executed it requires a specific event to be triggered in the system.
+It is doing most of the work on the interfaces, but to be executed it requires a specific event to be triggered in the system.
 In the event body all argument are passed to the event script.
 As name implies, the second script `syslog_trigger.slax` is an op (operational) script used plainly for the generation of custom event.

 ## Junos config: